tariqbuilds/linux-dash/README.md

 ## start linux-dash (on port 80 by default; may require sudo)
 ## You may change this with the `LINUX_DASH_SERVER_PORT` environment variable (eg. `LINUX_DASH_SERVER_PORT=8080 node server`)
+## or provide a --port flag to the command below
 node index.js

 ```